 Best basic bath bomb recipe

 This recipe is from Jerika.
 I love her channel!
+She's been super helpful in setting up lots of bath bomb businesses.

 Recipe (makes 18-20 bath bombs):